MageFront/MagentoSnippets/README.md

 ### SCSS

-1. 'mg-clearfix + tab' | Creates a placeholder selector to fix floats
+1. `mg-clearfix` :: Creates a placeholder selector to fix floats